adamzr2000/dlt-federation-kubernetes/README.md

 # DLT Service Federation using Kubernetes

-## Introduction
+## Overview

 The DLT-federation is a component that enables fast, secure and dynamic service federation across different administrative domains (ADs) by using distributed ledger technologies (DLTs).
 More specifically, the federation procedures are stored and deployed on a Federation Smart Contract which is running on top of a permissioned blockchain.
 Each domain sets up a blockchain node to gain access to the blockchain network.

 **Author:** Adam Zahir Rodriguez

-## Scenario setup
+Here is a diagram that represents visually the experimental setup:

 ![Experimental Setup](images/experimental-setup.svg)

-The configuration of the simulation:

 - 2 VMs, each represented as an AD, containing [Docker](https://docs.docker.com/engine/install/ubuntu) and [Microk8s](https://microk8s.io/#install-microk8s)
 - Both interconnected in bridge mode within [KVM](https://help.ubuntu.com/community/KVM/Networking)
 - Both VMs have access to a blockchain node

-# Installation
+## Installation

 1. Clone the repository:
 ```bash